Hyundai Galloper

 The Hyundai Galloper (Korean: 갤로퍼; RR: Gaellopeo), also known as the Galloper Exceed, Galloper Innovation, Mitsubishi Galloper, Asia Galloper or Hawtai Jitian, is a full-size SUV manufactured by the South Korean manufacturer Hyundai from 1991 to 2004.
-It was a rebadged first generation Mitsubishi Pajero.

 History

 Chung Mong-koo spearheaded the localisation of the Galloper while leading the Hyundai Precision and Industry Co., Ltd. division of the Hyundai Group.
 Reportedly, Chung Mong-koo had been asked by Chung Ju-young, his father and the chairman of the Hyundai Group, why he was leaving Hyundai Motor, which at the time was led by his uncle (Chung Ju-young's brother Chung Se-yong), to make a four wheel-drive vehicle.
 Chung Mong-koo replied that Hyundai Motor was a sedan-oriented company and resistant to developing a utility vehicle; by adding to the breadth of products offered by Hyundai, Chung Mong-koo saw benefits to the Group and the Korean market as a whole.

 Hyundai Precision initially worked with Roush Enterprises to develop a four wheel-drive utility vehicle, but the resulting X-100 ECS ROUSH never made it to market after test audiences panned it.
 Hyundai Precision then selected the Mitsubishi Pajero for localization to the Korean market.
 Hyundai Precision razed Yeompo-dong No. 2, a container factory that was originally completed in 1989, and rebuilt it as a dedicated automobile factory.

 When the second-generation Pajero was introduced in 1991, the production lines for the first generation were transferred to Hyundai Precision, which began assembling the Galloper in September 1991.
 Initially, the Galloper was assembled at the Hyundai Precision Industry, Co.
 Ltd. factory in the City of Ulsan's Buk-gu, Yeompo-dong neighborhood.
 Hyundai Motor Company produced the engines, transmission, and body panels for the Galloper, and Hyundai Motor Service distributed and sold the completed SUVs.

 A launch event was held for the Galloper at the Seoul Hyatt Hotel on September 25, 1991.
 Within one year, it was the best-selling SUV in Korea.
 In February 1992, Hyundai Precision celebrated the assembly of its 5,000th Galloper.
 For the complete year, Hyundai sold 24,000 Gallopers in 1992, capturing 52% of the domestic market, unseating the Ssangyong Korando as the best-selling SUV in Korea; Ssangyong would respond by releasing the Musso in 1993 using engines from Mercedes-Benz.
 As part of the vehicle's advertising campaign, using the slogan "Follow the Sun to the West" (해를 따라 서쪽으로), three Gallopers were driven 73000 km from March 28, 1992, to January 9, 1993, starting in Mumbai, India and traveling through 35 countries to Cabo da Roca, Portugal.
 Hyundai called it the "Travels of Marco Polo" (동방견문록) route.
 A book was published in 2000 detailing the journey.